Improving Time Series Encoding with Noise-Aware Self-Supervised Learning and an Efficient Encoder

-\textbf{Results.} The evaluation results of our proposed CoInception framework on the UCR and UEA repositories are presented in Table \ref{tab:classification}.
-Details for individual datasets are in the Appendix.
+\textbf{Results.} Evaluation results of our proposed CoInception framework on UCR and UEA repositories are presented in Table \ref{tab:classification}.
+It is important to highlight that the results presented here pertain exclusively to 125 datasets within the UCR repository and 29 datasets in the UEA repository.
+The remainings are omitted to ensure fair comparisons among different baselines.
 For 125 univariate datasets in the UCR repository, CoInception ranks first in a majority of 86 datasets, and for 29 UEA datasets it produces the best classification accuracy in 16 datasets.
 In this table, we also add a detailed number of parameters for every framework when setting a fixed latent dimension of $320$.
-With the fusion of dilated convolution and Inception strategy, CoInception achieves the best performance while being much more lightweight ($2.35$ times) than the second best framework - here TS2Vec \cite{ts2vec}.
+With the fusion of dilated convolution and Inception strategy, CoInception achieves the best performance while being much more lightweight ($2.35$ times) than the second best framework \cite{ts2vec}.
 We also visualize the critical difference diagram \cite{cd_rank} for the Nemenyi tests on 125 UCR datasets in Figure \ref{fig:critical_diag}.
 Intuitively, in this diagram, classifiers connected by a bold line indicate a statistically insignificant difference in average ranks.
 As suggested, CoInception makes a clear improvement gap compared with other SOTAs in average ranks.